stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 * creating and evolving the strategy tree (remembering step #2)
 * powering the strategy tree with 6 elements of collaboration - switching from multiple apps and communication mediums, to one digital workspace (initially for the purpose of aligning to and evolving the strategy tree)
 * understanding security/confidentiality and how to leverage @org-design
+* running your meetings and meeting actions in the app

-Just like learning a new language or preparing to complete in a big sporting event, you jump in and commit daily for the next 7-21 days, before Workshop B.
+Just like learning a new language or preparing for a big sporting event, you now jump in and commit daily for the next 7-21 days.

+At this point we have the OKRs page in #stratapp turned off, so there is no problem adding other users below the leadership team, to collaborate on aspects that hang off daily meetings or the strategy tree.

 ### step #4 - Workshop B - big bang value

+After 7-21 days mastering _one digital workspace_, your leadership team will start to see several opportunities for big bang value.

+We then run an interactive Workshop B, which is a mix of:

+* Shaping those ideas and opportunities
+* Sharing generic best practices (that is without compromising the confidentiality or IP of other clients)

 ## implementing OKRs - go back a step if you need to

+With solid alignment of the leadership team and real-time collaboration in one digital workspace - evolving the strategy tree and planning execution - you are now ready to add the power of OKRs.

+If that's not the case, then you may need to go back a step to apply one or both of these pages inside #stratapp under the strategy tab:

+our why - Simon Sinek's framework for engagement of customers and employees

+direction - Professor Roger Martin's framework

 ## implementing OKRs - run the first quarter with CxO roles only

+Xxxxx

+step #5 - starting with the leadership team

 ## implementing OKRs - progressive rollouts